betheden/hebrew-grammar/content/participle_active.rst

 When functioning as a main verb, the participle is governed by the context and has the potential to be translated as past time, present time, future time, or even without a specified timeframe.
-A verbal participle can express imminent, continuous, habitual, or even stative action as determined by the context.
-The subject of a verbal participle usually precedes the participle, in contrast to the normal conventions of :ref:`word_order`.
+A verbal participle can express continuous, imminent, habitual, or even stative action as determined by the context.

-.. note:: The subject of a participle usually
+.. note:: The subject of a verbal participle usually
           precedes the participle, in contrast to the normal conventions of :ref:`word_order`.